cybaer-nova/crazyarena/docs/index.md

 ### Prerequesites

 Make sure you have docker properly installed before continuing, official instalation instructions are available [here](https://docs.docker.com/get-docker/).
 It is also recommended that you visit the documentation for [CrazyS](https://github.com/gsilano/CrazyS/wiki) and [Crazyswarm](https://crazyswarm.readthedocs.io/en/latest/index.html).

+!!! warning

+    This repository has only been tested on ubuntu 18.04.
+Windows is not supported and virtual machines are discouraged.